anggit97/Moveee/README.md

    - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
    - [Room](https://developer.android.com/topic/libraries/architecture/room) - SQLite object mapping library.
    - [Paging 3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - The Paging library helps you load and display pages of data from a larger dataset from local storage or over network.
+   - [Work Manager](https://developer.android.com/topic/libraries/architecture/workmanager) - an API that makes it easy to schedule reliable, asynchronous tasks that are expected to run even if the app exits or the device restarts.
 - [Dependency Injection](https://developer.android.com/training/dependency-injection) dependency injection is a technique whereby one object (or static method) supplies the dependencies of another object.
 A dependency is an object that can be used (a service).
     - [Hilt-android](https://dagger.dev/hilt/) Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.
     - [Dagger2](https://dagger.dev/dev-guide/) Dagger is a fully static, compile-time dependency injection framework for both Java and Android (If you want to see this project using dagger, you can go to [this branch](https://github.com/Aditprayogo/GithubUsers/tree/old-dagger))